 Being the oldest building in Golden Gate Park, the conservatory offers an up close and personal experience with plants you may not be able to find anywhere else in the world.
 During the summer, the conservatory even offers you the chance to lounge in a unique beer garden while surrounded by tropical wildlife (sounds like my kinda afternoon). ✓

-81. Learn something new at the California Academy of Science: If you have an academic mind and are wondering what to do in San Francisco, spending an entire day learning about the world around us at the California Academy should definitely be on your San Francisco bucket list.
+81. Learn something new at the California Academy of Sciences: If you have an academic mind and are wondering what to do in San Francisco, spending an entire day learning about the world around us at the California Academy of Sciences (skip the line ticket here) should definitely be on your San Francisco bucket list.

 Put on your thinking cap, as the academy is home to a perplexing planetarium, four-story living rain forest, an aquarium with a delicate coral reef, and a fascinating natural history museum – all packed under one roof!